Parle net profit rises 15% in FY19, months after company warned of layoffs citing drop in demand

 Parle Biscuits' FY19 net profit was Rs 410 crore versus Rs 355 crore reported the previous year, according to information shared by business platform Tofler.

 Total revenue grew 6.4 per cent YoY to Rs 9,030 crore, with revenue from operations alone growing nearly 6 per cent to Rs 8,780 crore from the previous year.
-Other income jumped 26 per cent to Rs 250 crore in FY19, aiding top line growth, it added.
+Other income jumped 26 per cent to Rs 250 crore in FY19, aiding top-line growth, it added.

 Drop in demand: Top biscuit maker Parle may lay off 10,000 workers